Bharathappuzha: Cultural significance

-There are a number of famous Hindu temples like Thiruvilwamala Temple, Thirunavaya Navamukunda Temple, Chamravattam AyyappaTemple and Panniyur Sri Varahamurthy Temple on the bank of Nila.
+There are a number of famous Hindu temples like Thiruvilwamala Temple, Thirunavaya Navamukunda Temple,Vairankode Bhagavathy Temple, Chamravattam AyyappaTemple and Panniyur Sri Varahamurthy Temple on the bank of Nila.
 Arabi Malayalam script, also known as Ponnani script, was also born out on its bank.

 Legend says that those cremated on the banks of the Bharathappuzha achieve salvation.
 It is also one of the important places in the state where the sons pay homage to their late fathers by conducting a Pithru Tharpanam ritual on the Karkidaka Vavu day.
 Some of the famous persons cremated here include literary personalities like O V Vijayan and VKN.

 Degradation

 The river went through a series of challenges which saw its degradation that has reached a point of no return.
 The erratic, non-conservative attitude of people has resulted in much of its water becoming not potable.

 Until a few decades back, the river used to flow effortlessly during even intense summer.
 However, due to the sand mining in the last 30 years, the thick sand bed has been completely vanished and has then been replaced with grasses and bushes which has become an environmental catastrophe.

-At the peak of the sand mining period in the mid 1990s at least 40-50 lorries carrying tonnes of pristine sands were a common sight at each 'kadavu' (entrance to the river) of the river.
+At the peak of the sand mining period in the mid 1990s at least 40–50 lorries carrying tonnes of pristine sands were a common sight at each 'kadavu' (entrance to the river) of the river.
 Considering the hundreds of 'kadavu' throughout its length, the amount of sand mined in these years is unimaginable.
 Today, with almost no sand in many parts of the river, people have started mining sand from underwater which has become a profitable business for many.
 Significant changes in the climatic pattern also altered the flow pattern in the river.
 Studies reported that there is a significant dip in the total annual rainfall and significant increase in the annual temperature in the basin.